BarryDam/OpenUI5-SAPUI5-CRUDModel/README.md

 **Returns** *{object}* An object which has an abort function to abort the current request.

+###remove(sPath, mParameters?)
+Trigger a DELETE request to the odata service that was specified in the model constructor.

+**Parameters:**

+Type 				| Variable 							| Description
+--- 				| --- 								| ---
+*{string}*			| **sPath** 						| 	A string containing the path to the data that should be removed.
+The path is concatenated to the sServiceUrl which was specified in the model constructor.
+*{map}*				| **mParameters?** 					| Optional parameter map containing any of the following properties:
+*{function}*		| **mParameters.success?** 			| A callback function which is called when the data has been successfully retrieved.
+The handler can have the following parameters: oData and response.created.
+*{function}*		| **mParameters.error?** 			| a callback function which is called when the request failed.
+The handler can have the parameter oError which contains additional error information.
+*{boolean}*			| **mParameters.async?** 			| Whether the request should be done asynchronously.
+Default: false Please be advised that this feature is officially unsupported as using asynchronous requests can lead to data inconsistencies if the application does not make sure that the request was completed before continuing to work with the data.

 ###resetChanges(fnSuccess?, fnError?)
 Resets the collected changes by the setProperty method and reloads the data from the server.